 Summary

-Note: At this time Palm Mute and Let Ring are not interpreted by our playback (you will have the notation written on your score/tab, but not the corresponding sound).
+Note: Currently, our playback does not recognize Palm Mute and Let Ring notations.
+This means that while you'll see these notations in your score/tab, you won't hear the corresponding sound..
 To learn more about our playback interpretation, check out the dedicated audio playback help page.

 What is a palm mute?